2018 Monster Energy NASCAR Cup Series: Race reports

 Kevin Harvick originally won the pole.
-Thirteen cars including Harvick failed post-qualifying inspection, disallowing their times and forcing them to start in the back, thus Daniel Suarez won the pole.
+Thirteen cars including Harvick failed post-qualifying inspection, disallowing their times and forcing them to start in the back, thus Daniel Suárez won the pole.
 Chase Elliott won the first stage while Harvick won the second stage.
 A few had tire problems including Kurt Busch, Joey Logano, and Brad Keselowski.
 Keselowski got into the wall, sending him to the garage.
 Bubba Wallace lost his brakes and hit the wall hard at a high speed, resulting in a red flag.
 On the restart, Aric Almirola spun after contact with Matt DiBenedetto, sending the race to overtime.
-Kyle Busch pulled away to hold off Daniel Suarez for his sixth win of the season and second at Pocono.
+Kyle Busch pulled away to hold off Suárez for his sixth win of the season and second at Pocono.